exil/Twitter/README.md

-# Project 4 - *Name of App Here*
+# Project 4 - *Twitter Redux*

-Time spent: **X** hours spent in total
+Time spent: **8** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [] Hamburger menu
+- [x] Hamburger menu
    - [x] Dragging anywhere in the view should reveal the menu.
-   - [ ] The menu should include links to your profile, the home timeline, and the mentions view.
+   - [x] The menu should include links to your profile, the home timeline, and the mentions view.
    - [x] The menu can look similar to the example or feel free to take liberty with the UI.
 - [x] Profile page
    - [x] Contains the user header view